 It is possible that EICAT will be formally adopted by the International Union for the Conservation of Nature (IUCN) as their formal mechanism for classifying the impacts of alien species.
 If this happens, EICAT assessments for all known alien species worldwide should be completed and peer reviewed by 2020, in-line with the requirements stipulated under Aichi Target 9 of the Convention on Biological Diversity (CBD) and Target 5 of the EU 2020 Biodiversity Strategy.

-Alien birds were categorised by the severity (Figure 1) and type (Figure 2) of their environmental impacts.
-Most impacts were categorised as either Minimal Concern (MC) or Minor (MN), although 37 bird species had moderate (MO) impacts or above, causing declines in the populations of native species.
-Alien birds were primarily found to impact upon the environment through competition, predation, hybridisation and frugivory (which caused the spread of alien plants).
+Under EICAT, alien birds were categorised by the severity and type of their environmental impacts.
+In terms of impact severity, most species impacts were categorised as either Minimal Concern (MC) or Minor (MN), although 37 had moderate (MO) impacts or above, causing declines in the populations of native species.
+With regard to impact type, alien birds were primarily found to impact upon the environment through competition, predation, hybridisation and frugivory (spreading the seeds of alien plants).
 However, impact data were found for only around 30% of alien bird species worldwide, with the rest categorised as Data Deficient (DD).

-The study demonstrates that EICAT can be used to categorise and quantify the impacts of alien species for a complete taxonomic class.
+The study demonstrates that EICAT can be used to quantify and categorise the impacts of alien species for a complete taxonomic class.
 However, it also indicates that there is much to learn about the impacts of aliens, as we have no information on the environmental impacts of most species, even in a well-studied group like birds.
-This is perhaps one of the key benefits of EICAT – by facilitating a global stocktake of the impacts of alien taxa, EICAT directs attention not only to the most damaging alien species, but also to those species, locations or impact mechanisms for which we do not have sufficient information from which to make informed management decisions to mitigate the impacts of alien taxa.
+This is perhaps one of the key benefits of EICAT – by facilitating a global stocktake of the impacts of alien taxa, EICAT directs attention not only to the most damaging alien species, but also to those species, locations or impact mechanisms for which we do not have sufficient information in order to manage the impacts of alien species.

 Click here to access the paper.